-One of things that a lot of my American friends seem to think is a bit strange, is when I refer to an old prison as a ‘Gaol’.
-It’s ‘Jail’ they tell me.
-In fact in today’s modern society, for the most part we now refer to new prisons as ‘jail’ here in Australia.
+One of the things that a lot of my American friends seem to think is a bit strange, is when I refer to an old prison as a Gaol.
+"It’s Jail!!!" they tell me.
+In fact in today’s modern society, for the most part, we now refer to new prisons as jail here in Australia.
 It even says so in the dictionary.
-So why is it that most of our historical prisons are considered to be ‘Gaol’s here in Australia?
+So why is it that most of our historical prisons are considered to be Gaols here in Australia?

 The spelling gaol was the accepted spelling in Australian English until the 1990s, as evidenced by the change in the Third Edition of the Macquarie Dictionary (1997).
 Many style guides, particularly newspaper style guides, led the way in this.
 Indeed the spelling in British English is now jail with gaol as a lowly placed variant.
 The spelling jail is the most common spelling now in Australian English.
 This leaves Berrima Gaol and Parramatta Gaol out on a limb.
 The solution for state governments has been to rename these institutions as correctional centres.
 But if we are talking about the historical prisons then we need to keep the historical spelling.
 So the new jail at Parramatta will require a re-opening of the old Parramatta Gaol and will be called the Parramatta Correctional Centre.

-Don't forget to like the Facebook page for regular updates
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!